Painting or Staining a Fence Using an Airless Sprayer

 Staining or painting your fence will help preserve and protect it from the sun and weather while improving your home’s overall curb appeal.
+Using an airless sprayer for staining or painting a fence will allow you to finish the project up to 10x faster than using brushes and rollers.

 Safety Notice: Whenever operating spray equipment, take proper safety precautions, stay alert, and be mindful of potential hazards.
 Wear protective gear such as gloves, safety glasses/goggles, spray sock (hood), hat, proper footwear, dust masks and respirators.
 Make sure there is adequate ventilation.
 If you’re painting in the vicinity of appliances, turn them off.
 (See Safety Precautions in your Sprayer Operation Manual.)
 Always refer to the specific instructions and safety procedures for the spray equipment you are using.